wp-plugins/posts-per-cat/readme.txt

 Enter category ID into `Include category` field, and leave unchecked `Only top level categories` checkbox.

 == Screenshots ==
-1. Posts per Cat Settings menu
+1. Posts per Cat on Plugins page
-2. Posts per Cat Settings page
+2. Posts per Cat Options page
-3. Posts per Cat plugin with two columns per row (default)
+3. Posts per Cat in action (sutom orderet categories in three columns)
-4. Posts per Cat plugin with one column per row (full width)

 == Changelog ==

+= 1.0.0 =
+* Adds option to use post content in stead of post excerpt
+* Adds option for custom category ordering (as listed in Include category)
+* Adds option to display PPC in one, two, three or four columns
+* Adds available category list in Options page
+* All coments in code translated to English
+* Follow WP coding standards
+* Renamed from Posts-per-Cat to Posts per Cat

 = 0.0.14 (2011-04-09) =
 * Fixed debug errors
 * Fixed (I hope I do) image URI's in CSS